RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 #### Variant Up Value

-Time to extned in seconds.
+Time to extend in seconds.

 A value of `2.5` means combo counter valid time +2.5 secs.